sinankalkan/CENG501-Spring2021/project_AtaUzel/README.md

   <img src="https://user-images.githubusercontent.com/61411406/126991041-e1c35042-1c1b-492f-946a-579b617a77b7.png"/>
 </p>
 <p align="center">
-  Figure 1: Trajectories of the manipulator with and without behavioral priors using a random policy
+  Figure 1: Trajectories of the manipulator with and without behavioral priors using a random policy given in the original paper
 </p>